-Applies to capreomycin: injection powder for solution
+Applies to capreomycin: injection powder for solution.

 Along with its needed effects, capreomycin (the active ingredient contained in Capastat) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking capreomycin:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking capreomycin:

-- Greatly increased or decreased frequency of urination or amount of urine
+- change in the frequency of urination or amount of urine

 - increased thirst